STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

     - Does it come back?
     - Git folks: does the restoration of the files cause them to drop off your radar as changed/deleted files?
   * Git folks: Commit.

+See the sample Project at this point in [this commit](https://github.com/STAT545-UBC/make-activity/tree/4f392d0e20bb7e4bfcdc00a812190e40e27ae3d4).

 ### Plot a histogram of word lengths, update all and clean

 This rule will read the table of word lengths and plot a histogram using `ggplot2::qplot()`.
 The R snippet is three lines long, but we'll still include the script in the `Makefile` directly, and use semicolons `;` to separate the R commands.
 The variable `$@` refers to the output file, `histogram.png`.